facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphid_Component.md

 **type:** *string*

-It is a string that allows the localisation and language of the widget to be changed.
+It is a string that allows the localisation and language of the component to be changed.
 Examples of values ​​that they may have are the following:

 -   “es” for Spanish.